bclehmann/StreamCompiler/README.md

 It currently is implemented by checking `argv[0]`, so you should create a symlink to the `streamcompiler` binary called `numgrep` to use it.
 You can also pass `--command numgrep` to use it without a symlink.

+## Building

+Since bringing in LLVM can be a bit of a pain, this builds without the JIT compiler by default.
+If that's fine for your use case then you should be able to just run `cargo build --release` and it will work.

+If you want the JIT you need llvm v18 installed, and then you can build with `cargo build --release --features "jit"`.
+If you want to use StreamCompiler, ensure that either clang v18 is the default in your path or point CLANGDIR to the directory containing clang v18.
+Clang isn't necessary for numgrep or for the interpreter.

 ## Usage

 ```